 - Trello (internal task tracking)

 We’re working with our vendors to understand their response to GDPR and are ensuring our data processing agreements with them are GDPR-ready.

 We’ve also updated our internal data policy to ensure customer data is only held in those systems where absolutely necessary, and this is reflected in our internal process to delete a customer’s data.

 Mobi2Go also integrates with many partners to make it easier to manage your restaurant, for example:

 - POS systems

 - Loyalty and Marketing systems

-We’re having discussions with our partners to understand their response to GDPR, however it will ultimately be a restaurant’s responsibility to ensure that the systems they use alongside Mobi2Go are GDPR compliant (for example, your POS system and your marketing system).
+We’re having discussions with our partners to understand their response to GDPR, however it will ultimately be a restaurant’s responsibility to ensure that the systems they use alongside Mobi2Go are GDPR compliant (e.g. your POS system and your marketing system.)

 Our Terms of Service will include a new Data Processing Addendum with the Model Clauses required by the GDPR.
 We're aiming for this to be available to sign by May 18.
-If you’d like to sign the DPA, or if you have any questions in regards to GDPR, please get in touch with our team at email@example.com.
+If you’d like to sign the DPA, or if you have any questions in regards to GDPR, please get in touch with our Privacy team.